tsg-humlab/autinto/resynthesis/README.md

 'no pitch accent'), a WAV file, and a previously prepared TextGrid, and returns the new wave file and an image of the resynthesized audio.

-To use this project, one needs to install the following things:
+To use this project, you will need to install the following things:
 * [Praat](https://www.github.com/praat/praat); specifically, the ```praat``` executable must be available in the path variable.
 This project is currently being tested on Praat version 6.3.09.
+* The ```pdftocairo``` tool needs to be available.
+This usually comes from the Poppler package of your distro.
 * [textgrid](https://github.com/kylebgorman/textgrid), a Python library to read TextGrid files.
 Can be installed with ```pip install textgrid``` or [requirements.txt](requirements.txt).
 * [TextGridTools](https://github.com/hbuschme/TextGridTools), which can be installed with ```pip install